Acktarius/ping_ccx_pool_cpp/README.md

 ## Running the Application

-After building, you can run the application from the build directory or icon on desktop if you created the shortcut
+After building, you can run the application from the build directory or icon on desktop if you created the shortcut with `cmake --install .`